ArctosDB/documentation-wiki/_how_to/How-to-Create-your-Arctos-Team-Users-and-Operators.markdown

 * Review the report of operators and assigned roles
 * From this page you can manage user accounts and add/remove permissions

-### 2. Managing Operator Roles and Permissions for Exiting Team Members
+### 2. Managing Operator Roles and Permissions for Existing Team Members

 When a member of your Arctos team leaves, **DO NOT** delete or alter the account or the user’s agent login name.
 Deleting agents will destroy their edit history and may have other unintended consequences.
 Instead, use the “lock account” link from their operator user management page (not manage agents).
 Note that user accounts automatically lock after 6 months of inactivity and users whose accounts have been locked will not be able to log into Arctos.
 Previous operators must create a new (public) account if they wish to access Arctos.